 If pressure equipment fails in use, it can seriously injure or kill people nearby and cause serious damage to property.
-The school needs to ensure that they have identified all the pressure vessels requiring inspection, test, check and certification and maintain the equipment, and retain records in accordance with legislation.
+The school needs to ensure that they have identified all the pressure vessels requiring inspection, test, check and periodic thorough examination certification and maintain the equipment, and retain records in accordance with legislation.